 Supply Chain Management

 Implementing sustainable supply chain management ensures the security of raw material supply and enhances the overall sustainability performance of the supply chain.
 Additionally, environmental protection is a significant concern for the public.
 Strengthening green practices within the supply chain can drive positive industry cycles, effectively establishing a positive brand image for the Company, improving competitiveness, and ensuring long-term profitability.
-However, inadequate supply chain management can increase enterprise risks, affecting product quality, cost, lead time, and directly impacting business operations.
+However, inadequate supply chain management will cause detrimental impacts on the environment and society, such as environmental damage and human rights violations; it may also increase the risk of supply chain disruption and further affect customer rights and impact business operations.

-- Formulate the "EVA Air Supplier Sustainable Development Social Responsibility Policy" and "EVA Air Supplier Code of Conduct".
+- Formulate the "EVA Air Supply Chain Sustainable Development Policy" and "EVA Air Supplier Code of Conduct".

 - Implement sustainable procurement policies and management.